yashwanthguruswamy/Asu-roomsense/README.md

 | 100   | 12:03:45  | 0          | 0              | 0              |
 | 101   | 12:03:47  | 1          | 1              | 2              |
 | ...   | ...       | ...        | ...            | ...            |

 ---

-##  Resume-Ready Description

-> Built a real-time occupancy monitoring system using YOLOv5 and OpenCV to detect and track people across multiple room zones.
-Enabled CSV-based logging, zone tagging, and Streamlit dashboarding for facility managers to analyze space utilization and trigger alerts when thresholds were exceeded.

----